twolfson/gulp.spritesmith/README.md

           - Supported values are `png` and `jpg` (limited to specific engines)
       - quality `Number` - Quality of image (only supported by `gm` engine)
       - timeout `Number` - Milliseconds to wait before terminating render (only supported by `phantomjs` engine)
-  - engineOpts `Object` - Options for engine configuratio
+  - engineOpts `Object` - Options for engine configuration
       - imagemagick `Boolean` - Force usage of `imagemagick` over `graphicsmagick` (limited to `gm` engine)
   - cssFormat `String` - Override for format of CSS output
       - Supported values are `css` (CSS), `sass` ([SASS][]), `scss` ([SCSS][]), `less` ([LESS][]), `stylus` ([Stylus][]), and `json` ([JSON][])
+  - cssVarMap `Function` - Iterator to customize CSS variable names
+      - An example can be found [here][cssvarmap-example]
+  - cssOpts `Object` - Container for CSS templates
+      - functions `Boolean` - Skip output of mixins
+      - cssClass `Function` - Iterator to override default CSS selectors
+          - An example can be found [here][cssclass-example]

 [SASS]: http://sass-lang.com/
 [SCSS]: http://sass-lang.com/